ipalaus/geonames/README.md

 ### Install

 Publish the package's config and run the needed migrations.
-You can force the config publishing with the `--focre` option.
+You can force the config publishing with the `--force` option.

 ```bash
 $ php artisan geonames:install [-f|--force]